print "hi", then prompt

 use the arrow keys to navigate.

-editor written in a variant of LISP, and vim
+editor written in a variant of LISP, and vim, a highly extensible

 material available online.

-is a modal text editor; here "modal" means that vim
+vim is a modal text editor; here "modal" means that vim has

 different interaction paradigms ("modes").
 The default mode is called